Weight conjectures for $\ell$-compact groups and spetses: Weight conjectures for Spetses

-This is a subclass of spetses constructed from arbitrary complex spetsial reflection groups (see \cite{BMM99}), augmented by also fixing a lattice for~$W$.
+This is a subclass of spetses constructed from arbitrary complex spetsial reflection groups (see \cite{BMM99}), augmented by also fixing a $\ZZ_\ell$-lattice for~$W$.
 We will need the following observation:

 \begin{prop} Let $(W,L)$ be a spetsial $\ZZ_\ell$-reflection group with $L_W$ torsion-free.
-Then for any $s\in\breve T=\ZZ_\ell/\ell^\infty\otimes_{\ZZ_\ell}L$, the $\ZZ_\ell$-reflection group $C_W(s)$ is spetsial. \end{prop}
+Then for any $s\in\breve T=\ZZ/\ell^\infty\otimes_{\ZZ_\ell}L$, the $\ZZ_\ell$-reflection group $C_W(s)$ is spetsial. \end{prop}

-\begin{proof} As shown in Proposition~\ref{prop:stab}, $(C_W(s),L)$ is a reflection group.
+\begin{proof} Arguing as in the proof of Theorem~\ref{thm:con cent} we see that $(C_W(s),L)$ is a reflection subgroup of $(W,L)$.
 For Weyl groups, all reflection subgroups are again Weyl groups.
 So by \cite[Thm.~11.1]{AGMV} we may assume that $W$ is exotic.
 Our argument here is case-by-case.
 For Clark--Ewing groups, centralisers are parabolic subgroups, and parabolic subgroups of spetsial groups are spetsial by \cite[\S8]{Ma00}.
 Next assume that $W=G(e,r,n)$ is in the infinite series, with $3\le e|(\ell-1)$, and $r\in\{1,e\}$ as $W$ is spetsial.
 Then Proposition~\ref{prop:stab} shows the claim.
 So we are left to consider $W=G_{29}$ and $W=G_{34}$, at $\ell=5,7$ respectively.
-As mentioned in the proof of Proposition~\ref{prop:stab}, the centralisers of non-trivial elements $s$ are either symmetric groups $\fS_\ell$, hence spetsial, or of order prime to $\ell$ and thus parabolic. \end{proof}
+As mentioned in the proof of Proposition~\ref{prop:stab}, here the centralisers of non-trivial elements $s$ are either symmetric groups $\fS_\ell$, hence spetsial, or of order prime to $\ell$ and thus parabolic. \end{proof}

 Attached to a ($\ZZ_\ell$-) spets $\GG=(W\phi,L)$ is a set $\Uch(\GG)$ of \emph{unipotent characters} \cite{Ma95,BMM14}.
 Each $\ga\in\Uch(\GG)$ has a \emph{degree} $\ga(1)$ which is a polynomial with coefficients in the character field of $W$ on $L$.
 Thus, in particular if $W$ is a $\ZZ_\ell$-reflection group then $\ga(1)\in\QQ_\ell[x]$.
 One unipotent character that always exists is the \emph{trivial character} $1_\GG$, with degree $1_\GG(1)=1$.